declension/squeeze-alexa/README.md

 ##### On Netgear ReadyNAS
-I haven't tried, but [https://community.netgear.com/t5/Community-Add-ons/HowTo-Stunnel-on-the-Readynas/td-p/784170](this forum posting) seems helpful.
+I haven't tried, but [this forum posting](https://community.netgear.com/t5/Community-Add-ons/HowTo-Stunnel-on-the-Readynas/td-p/784170) seems helpful.

 ##### On other servers
 Some other NAS drives can use `ipkg`, in which case see above.
 Else, find a way of installing it (you can build from source if you know how)